ainsleyclark/go-payloadcms/README.md

 ## Introduction

 Go Payload is a GoLang client library for Payload CMS.
-It provides a simple and easy-to-use interface for interacting with the Payload CMS API.
-The library is designed with types in mind, saving you the hassle of dealing with unmarshalling JSON responses into your Payload collections and globals.
+It provides a simple and easy-to-use interface for interacting with the Payload CMS API by saving you the hassle of dealing with unmarshalling JSON responses into your Payload collections and globals.

 ## Installation